 The truth is that there are many feminization herbs that can impact the hormonal balance of the masculine body.

 Perhaps going to see a doctor that specializes in MtF transition seems like a scary proposition to you?
-Are you looking for a healthier alternative to prescribed hormones?
-Or maybe you’d like to dip your prettily polished toe in the water and experiment with herbal feminization before diving head-first into HRT?
+Are you looking for a healthier alternative to doctor prescribed hormones?
+Or maybe you’d like to dip your prettily polished toe in the water and experiment with herbal feminization before diving head-first into feminizing hormone therapy?

 If you’ve been asking yourself those types of questions, then furthering your feminization program without taking doctor-prescribed hormones might be the perfect path for you.